Shaun Dingwall: Television

-He received acclaim for his performance in the 2019 BBC drama Responsible Child - "Shaun Dingwall perfectly captures the bitter toxicity... slashing and burning ... thriving on the terror he causes...".

-In 2020, Dingwall appeared in the BBC series Noughts + Crosses as the Nought militia leader, Jack Dorn.
+He received acclaim for his performance in the 2019 BBC drama Responsible Child, with The Guardian writing that he "perfectly captures the bitter toxicity of a certain kind of man".
+Dingwall appeared in the 2020 BBC series Noughts + Crosses as the Nought militia leader, Jack Dorn.

 Film

 Dingwall's film career began with a small role in Second Best playing the same character as William Hurt.
 Dingwall portrayed a younger version of the character Graham in several flashback scenes.
 The film was directed by Academy Award winner Chris Menges and also stars John Hurt.
 This was followed by Villa Des Roses where Dingwall played Richard Grunewald, the German artist who wins the heart of Louise Creteur, played by Julie Delpy.
 The film is an adaptation of the well-known Belgian novel, and went on to win the Best Feature award at the 2002 Hollywood Film Festival.

 Dingwall also played Kevin in the BBC film Tomorrow La Scala!.
 The film was a huge hit at the Cannes Film Festival but did not receive a theatrical release.
 (The film was directed by Francesca Joseph, with whom Dingwall later worked on Learners.)

-Other appearances in films include On A Clear Day, Colour Me Kubrick, Someone Else and Hush.
+Other appearances in films include On a Clear Day, Colour Me Kubrick, Someone Else and Hush.
 He is also known for his work in The Young Victoria (2009) and Moses Jones (2009).

-He recently appeared in Goodbye Christopher Robin (2017) as Alfred Brockwell, the soon-to-be husband of nanny Olive "Nou" Rand, played by Kelly Macdonald.
+In Goodbye Christopher Robin (2017) Dingwall played Alfred Brockwell, the soon-to-be husband of nanny Olive "Nou" Rand, played by Kelly Macdonald.

+He most recently appeared in Inland as John alongside Mark Rylance.
+Dingwall was also an executive producer.

 Theatre

-Shaun Dingwall has appeared in London's West End several times.
+Dingwall has appeared in London's West End several times.

+Most recently he made his Royal Shakespeare Company debut as Frank/Tommy in Cowbois.
+The play opened in Stratford-upon-Avon and transferred to the Royal Court Theatre.
 He appeared in The Man Who Had All the Luck at the Donmar Warehouse as Gus, the enigmatic Austrian mechanic in search of the American dream.
 This was Dingwall's second time at the Donmar.
 He appeared there in Beautiful Thing in 1995 playing Ste.
 Other appearances have included Joey in Incomplete and Random Acts of Kindness at the Royal Court and Achilles in Troilus and Cressida at the Old Vic.
-In 2004 Dingwall fulfilled a lifelong ambition by playing Hotspur in Henry IV, Part 1 at the Bristol Old Vic.
+In 2004, Dingwall fulfilled a lifelong ambition by playing Hotspur in Henry IV, Part 1 at the Bristol Old Vic.